tolbertam/leap-java-demo/README.md

 set the time to 10 seconds before midnight on the current day and injects a leap second at midnight.

-A local version of this script is provided with the only change being that it is set up to flush to stdout/stderr immediately.
+A [local version](/leap-a-day.c#L188-L190) of this test is provided with the only change being that it is set up to flush to stdout/stderr immediately.

 [LeapTest.java](/LeapTest.java) is then executed, which records the result of Instant.now() every 200ms.
 If Instant.now() is ever less than the previous